The final frontier: Global collaboration with the International Space Station has been the gateway to commercialising space

-The launch of the MIR space station in February 1986 played a major role in the transformation of the space industry.
 It was a transformation characterised by a shift from fierce rivalry to global collaboration as seen today in many areas such as the Galileo Positioning System project 1 along with NASA’s goal to put astronauts on Mars by 2030.

-The former rivalry between the US and the Soviet Union was replaced by cooperation.
-In 1991 Cosmonaut Sergei Krikalev became the first Russian to fly aboard a US space shuttle.
+The former rivalry between the US and the Soviet Union was replaced by co-operation.
+In 1991 cosmonaut Sergei Krikalev became the first Russian to fly aboard a US space shuttle.

-The following year, after travelling aboard a Russian Soyuz, US astronaut Norman Thagard along with Cosmonauts Vladimir Dezhurov and Gennady Strekalov spent 115 days on MIR.
-These events laid the foundations for future collaboration among nations, the most obvious manifestation of such collaboration occurred later in the 1990s when the first stage of the International Space Station was launched.
+These events laid the foundations for future collaboration among nations, the most obvious manifestation of such occurred later in the 1990s when the first stage of the International Space Station (ISS) was launched.

 Today, the space industry is still largely dominated by states.
-However, the US and Russia are no longer the only “super-powers” in the industry; Europe, India, China, Japan, Brazil and Iran and other states have joined the Space Race.
+However, the US and Russia are no longer the only 'super-powers' in the industry; Europe, India, China, Japan, Brazil and Iran and other states have joined the space race.
 During the 1990s, the commercial space industry started to flourish and ties to the military lessened.

-In particular, the space market has expanded into new niche sectors: space tourism and travel, mining of resources, manufacturing opportunities, satellite technology, representing a shift towards privatisation of the sphere.
+In particular, the space market has expanded into new niche sectors: space tourism and travel, mining of resources, manufacturing opportunities, satellite technology - representing a shift towards privatisation of the sphere.
 This new millennium is an important time in the history of space, not just for science, but also in the opportunities for business enterprise and commercialisation.

 States are still the major players and continue to co-operate in the field.
-The most prominent example of co-operation is the International Space Station (ISS).
-The United States, Russia, Canada, Japan and the European Space Agency (ESA) have all contributed to the station’s construction.
+The most prominent example of co-operation is the ISS.
+The US, Russia, Canada, Japan and the ESA have all contributed to the station’s construction.

 The number of countries involved in space exploration is growing steadily and we are entering a new era of historic significance, in which we will extend human presence beyond earth’s orbit, both physically and culturally.

 Space exploration scores high on national players’ agendas.
-The Obama Administration in the US envisioned extending the operation of the ISS beyond 2020, transferring the development of launch vehicles for human crews from NASA to the private sector and developing technology to enable missions to beyond Low Earth Orbit (LEO).
+The Barack Obama administration in the US envisioned extending the operation of the ISS beyond 2020, transferring the development of launch vehicles for human crews from NASA to the private sector and developing technology to enable missions to beyond Low Earth Orbit (LEO).

-Similarly, ESA’s exploration strategy in 2015 set the implementation of the Space Station programme and the Exo-Mars missions as the main focus for investments up to 2020.
-These programmes, together with investments in the development of lunar exploration products and the Mars Robotic Exploration Preparatory Programme (MREP), prepare for an international engagement in the space exploration endeavour for the post-2020 era, strongly leveraging on international cooperation opportunities.
+Similarly, ESA’s exploration strategy in 2015 set the implementation of the space station programme and the Exo-Mars missions as the main focus for investments up to 2020.
+These programmes, together with investments in the development of lunar exploration products and the Mars Robotic Exploration Preparatory Programme (MREP), prepare for an international engagement in the space exploration endeavour for the post-2020 era, strongly leveraging on international co-operation opportunities.

-In September 2010, it was announced that China is also planning to carry out explorations in deep space by sending a man to the moon by 2025.
-China also hopes to bring a moon rock sample back to earth in 2017, and subsequently build an observatory on the moon’s surface.
-On December 14 2013 China’s Chang’e 3 became the first object to soft-land on the moon since Luna 24 in 1976, with the ultimate goal of the programme is to establish a permanent human presence on the earth’s natural satellite.
+In September 2010, it was announced that China is also planning to carry out explorations in deep space by sending a man to the Moon by 2025.
+China also hopes to bring a Moon rock sample back to earth, and subsequently build an observatory on the Moon’s surface.

 Who will win the new space race?

-The Indian Space Research Organisation (ISRO) also launched its Mars Orbiter Mission on November 5 2013 which successfully entered into orbit around Mars.
 India is the first in Asia and fourth in the world to perform a successful Mars mission.
 It is also the only one to do so on the first attempt and at a record low cost of $74 million.
-ISRO has so far launched 74 foreign satellites belonging to global customers gaining significant expertise in space technologies.
-In June 2016, India set a record by launching 20 satellites simultaneously.
-Recent reports indicate that human spaceflight will occur after 2017, on a GSLV-Mk III, as the mission is not included in the government’s five-year plan.

 The past decade has seen another transformation of the space industry with the entry of private sector players.
 There is a shift emerging, from completely government funded projects, to privately funded projects.